EddieHubCommunity/support/discord-readme.md

 -> #standup: everyday of code, give us your standup updates!
 What you did yesterday,what you plan to do today and any blockers?

+-> #healthfitness: health and fitness caus you want to get those bizeps

 -> #opensource: discussing interesting open source news and information, that may or may not be related to EddieHubCommunity

 -> #hackathons: the prime area to get notified about upcoming hackathons, and discussing about them